Rate Splitting in FDD Massive MIMO Systems Based on the Second Order Statistics of Transmission Channels

 A common strategy to circumvent the max-min optimization is to introduce a slack variable $z$ such that the minimization with respect to the user index is recast as a constraint and where the resulting optimization problem is equivalent to the original max-min problem.
 Introducing the slack variable $z$ yields the following optimization problem

-Since $\gamma_{\text{c},k}$, the common SINR of the $k$th user, is a fraction where the numerator and denominator depend on the optimization variable $\boldsymbol{a}_\text{c}$, we use the quadratic transform in order to decouple the numerator and the denominator. \\ Defining an auxiliary variable $\eta_k$ for each of the $K$ common SINRs, where $\boldsymbol{\eta}=[\eta_1,\dots,\eta_K]$, we can reformulate an equivalent optimization problem to \eqref{eq:ComOpt2}
+Since $\gamma_{\tc,k}$, the common SINR of the $k$th user, is a fraction where the numerator and denominator depend on the optimization variable $\bs{a}_\tc$, we use the quadratic transform in order to decouple the numerator and the denominator.
+By defining an auxiliary variable $\eta_k$ for each of the $K$ common SINRs, where $\bs{\eta}=[\eta_1,\dots,\eta_K]$, we can reformulate an optimization equivalent to problem \eqref{eq:ComOpt2}